natanzi/RAN-Fusion/README.md

-# RAN Fusion a 5G RAN Simulator
+# RAN Fusion a NextG RAN Simulator

 ## Overview
 Welcome to the 5G Radio Access Network (RAN) Simulator!
 This simple tool is designed to simulate the behavior and performance of 5G networks.
 Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities and end-to-end communication protocols.